janaakkad/Janaakkad/README.md

 # Hi, I'm Jana 👋

-Software Engineering student at the University of Jeddah.
+Software Engineering student at University of Jeddah.
 Passionate about building things people actually enjoy using.

 ## About Me